Butterscotch tart

 Butterscotch tart is a British tart variety originating either in 1600s Scotland or 19th century Yorkshire.
 It has a light texture with a pudding-like consistency.

 Butterscotch tart is made from brown sugar, butter, and flour.
 It was a common dessert in British school canteens in the 20th century.

+Preparation

+Butterscotch tart generally consists of a shortcrust pastry case filled with a cooked mixture of butter or margarine, brown sugar, milk and flour.
+The filling is heated until it thickens before being poured into the pastry case and allowed to cool and set.
+Modern recipes vary in their proportions and ingredients, with some using butter instead of margarine.

+The resulting filling has a soft, pudding-like consistency, distinguishing the tart from the harder boiled confectionery also known as butterscotch.